 In Carslaw et al. (Nature, 2013), we showed that natural aerosols have a substantial effect on the uncertainty in pre-industrial to present-day aerosol-cloud forcing.
 Twenty-eight uncertain aerosol parameters were sampled in the GLOMAP model using a perturbed parameter ensemble (PPE) and model emulation.
 Over 40% of the forcing uncertainty is due to natural aerosol emissions, even though the emissions are assumed to be constant over the industrial period.
 The reason for the large contribution to uncertainty is that natural aerosols define the baseline aerosol state from which forcing is calculated, and cloud albedo is highly sensitive to aerosol concentrations in pristine environments.
 The importance to GASSP is that our ability to reduce uncertainty in forcing depends on the availability of aerosol measurements under pristine pre-industrial-like conditions.
 See doi:10.1038/nature12674.

 Finding pristine aerosol environments

-In a peper by PhD student Douglas Hamilton et al. (PNAS, 2014) we used a novel approach to identify regions of the planet where aerosol conditions can still be considered pristine.
+In a paper by Douglas Hamilton et al. (PNAS, 2014) produced during his PhD, we used a novel approach to identify regions of the planet where aerosol conditions can still be considered pristine.
 These are highly valuable locations for making aerosol measurements because they are representative of the natural aerosol background, which has a large effect on forcing uncertainty (Carslaw et al., 2013).
 GASSP has prioritised the collection of measurements in such pristine environments, but they are comparatively rare.
 See www.pnas.org/cgi/doi/10.1073/pnas.1415440111.